 Health Endowments, Schooling Allocation in the Family, and Longevity: Evidence from US Twins

 We analyze data from the Minnesota Twin Registry (MTR), combined with the Socioeconomic Survey of Twins (SST), and new mortality data, and contribute to two bodies of literature.
-First, we demonstrate a beneficial casual effect of education on health and longevity in contrast to other twin-based studies of the US population, which show little or no effect of education on health.
+First, we demonstrate a beneficial causal effect of education on health and longevity in contrast to other twin-based studies of the US population, which show little or no effect of education on health.
 Second, we present evidence that parents compensate for differences in their children’s health endowments through education, but find no evidence that parents reinforce differences in skill endowments.
 We argue that there is a bias towards detecting reinforcement both in this paper and in the literature.
-Our compensation result for health endowment holds, as it is obtained despite the bias.
+Despite this bias, we still find statistical evidence of compensating behavior.
 We account for observed and unobserved confounding factors, sample selection bias, and measurement error in education.

-Keywords: health endowment, skill endowment, intrafamily resource allocation, education, health, longevity, twin study
+Keywords: health endowment, skill endowment, intrafamily resource allocation, education, health, longevity, twin study, Minnesota Twin Registry

 JEL Classification: I12, I140, I240, J130, J24